Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Origin of Type II Disks and Their U-shaped Age Profiles

 \subsection{Demographics of Stars of Down-bending Breaks: In-situ Formation, Radial Migration, and Ex-situ Accretion}

 Building on evidence from the preceding section that Type~II breaks form gradually at $z < 1$, we isolate potential contributions from alternative mechanisms by decomposing $z = 0$ stellar populations by origin (in situ vs. ex situ) and formation time.
-Further, we divide in-situ stars into three age cohorts shown in Figure~\ref{fig:5} (lower panel, blue shading dark to light): young (age $\leq 5.2$ Gyr, $z \leq 0.5$), middle-aged (5.2 Gyr $<$ age $\leq 7.9$ Gyr, $0.5 < z \leq 1$), and old (Age $>$ 7.9 Gyr, $z > 1$).
+Further, we divide in-situ stars into three age cohorts shown in Figure~\ref{fig:5} (middle panel, from dark to light blue): young (age $\leq 5.2$ Gyr, $z \leq 0.5$), middle-aged (5.2 Gyr $<$ age $\leq 7.9$ Gyr, $0.5 < z \leq 1$), and old (age $>$ 7.9 Gyr, $z > 1$).
+Note that this decomposition includes all stars in the galaxy rather than being restricted to kinematically-defined disk components.
 In Type~II systems, young in-situ stars dominate the stellar mass budget around $R_{\rm break}$, contributing $\sim 70$\% of the total, while ex-situ stars remain negligible ($<10$\%, brown profile) across a broad radial range, extending out to $\sim 1.7\,R_{\rm break}$, and thus cannot explain U-shaped age profiles.
-To isolate radial redistribution effects, we compute the birth-radius-dependent fraction of young stars (dark-blue dashed line) using the cylindrical birth radius ($R_{\rm birth, 2D}$), representing a no-migration scenario.
-Radial migration plays a negligible role in generating Type~II breaks and instead exerts an opposing effect by diluting the localized stellar assembly at $R_{\rm break}$ and thereby weakening the resulting profile, consistent with \citet{sanchez2009} and \citet{tang2020}.
-For quantitative analysis, measurements for Type~II disk galaxies reveal the origins of stars in the outer disk ($R > R_{\rm break}$).
-To account for orbital eccentricity of stars, migrated stars are specifically defined as those with $R_{\rm birth, 2D} < R_{\rm break} - 2\,\mathrm{kpc}$.
-Based on this criterion, median contributions to the outer disk comprise 60\% in-situ formation, 33\% migrated in-situ stars from inner regions, and 5\% ex-situ stars from early mergers.
+To isolate radial redistribution effects, we compute the birth-radius-dependent fraction of young stars (dark-blue dotted lines) using the cylindrical birth radius ($R_{\rm birth, 2D}$), representing a no-migration scenario.
+Although older stars migrate over longer timescales, the comparison between profiles with and without migration (solid vs. dotted lines) shows that they diffuse throughout the disk rather than accumulating in the outskirts, leading to a decreased relative fraction in the outer disk.
+As demonstrated in the bottom panel of Figure~\ref{fig:5}, the age profile of the kinematically defined disk component exhibits a clear U-shaped profile (blue line), confirming that the age upturn is not an artifact of spheroidal contamination.
+Our comparative analysis further shows that removing ex-situ stars has a minimal effect on the age gradient (black-dashed line), while excluding the migration effect actually yields a stronger and steeper U-shaped upturn (black dotted line).
+These findings confirm that radial migration is not the cause of the U-shape; instead, it acts to weaken both the break \citep{sanchez2009, tang2020} and the age upturn by diluting the localized stellar assembly at $R_{\rm break}$.